picotech/picosdk-ps2000-matlab-instrument-driver/README.md

 # PicoScope 2000 Series - MATLAB Generic Instrument Driver

-This MATLAB® Generic Instrument Driver allows a user to acquire block and streaming data from the PicoScope® 2000 Series Oscilloscopes and control in-built signal generator functionality.
+This MATLABï¿½ Generic Instrument Driver allows you to acquire block and streaming data from the PicoScopeï¿½ 2000 Series Oscilloscopes and control in-built signal generator functionality.
 The data could be processed in MATLAB using functions from Toolboxes such as [Signal Processing Toolbox](https://www.mathworks.com/products/signal.html).

 The driver has been created using Instrument Control Toolbox v3.2 and updated using Instrument Control Toolbox v3.6.